Malocclusion: Class III

 The British Standard Institute (BSI) classify class III incisor relationship as the lower incisor edge lies anterior to the cingulum plateau of the upper incisors, with reduced or reversed over jet.
 The skeletal facial deformity is characterized by mandibular prognathism, maxillary retrognathism or a combination of the two.
-This effects 3-8% of UK population with a higher incidence seen in Asia.
+This affects 3-8% of UK population with a higher incidence seen in Asia.

 One of the main reasons for correcting Class III malocclusion is aesthetics and function.
 This can have a psychological impact on the person with malocclusion resulting in speech and mastication problems as well.
 In mild class III cases, the patient is quite accepting of the aesthetics and the situation is monitored to observe the progression of skeletal growth.

 Maxillary and mandibular skeletal changes during prepubertal, pubertal and post pubertal stages show that class III malocclusion is established before the prepubertal stage.
 One treatment option is the use of growth modification appliances such as the Chin Cap which has greatly improved the skeletal framework in the initial stages.
 However, majority of cases are shown to relapse into inherited class III malocclusion during the pubertal growth stage and when the appliance is removed after treatment.

 Another approach is to carry out orthognathic surgery, such as a bilateral sagittal split osteotomy (BSSO) which is indicated by horizontal mandibular excess.
 This involves surgically cutting through the mandible and moving the fragment forward or backwards for desired function and is supplemented with pre and post surgical orthodontics to ensure correct tooth relationship.
 Although the most common surgery of the mandible, it comes with several complications including: bleeding from inferior alveolar artery, unfavorable splits, condylar resorption, avascular necrosis and worsening of temporomandibular joint.

 Orthodontic camouflage can also be used in patients with mild skeletal discrepancies.
 This is a less invasive approach that uses orthodontic brackets to correct malocclusion and try to hide the skeletal discrepancy.
 Due to limitations of orthodontics, this option is more viable for patients who are not as concerned about the aesthetics of their facial appearance and are happy to address the malocclusion only, as well as avoiding the risks which come with orthognathic surgery.
+Cephalometric data can aid in the differentiation between the cases that benefit from ortho-surgical or orthodontic treatment only (camouflage); for instance, examining a large group of orthognathic patient with Class III malocclusions they had average ANB angle of -3.57° (95% CI, -3.92° to -3.21°).